loopbackio/loopback-next/packages/context/test/acceptance/_feature.md

 await ctx.get('bat'); // => hello world
 ```

-## Scenario: Simple Dynamic Paramaterized Binding
+## Scenario: Simple Dynamic Parameterized Binding

 - Given a simple parameterized binding
 - When I get the value with a specific key
-- The binding is resovled with the corresponding value
+- The binding is resolved with the corresponding value

 ```ts
 let ctx = new Context();